rfennell/AzurePipelines/README.md

 Typemock provide documentation on the general use Isolator in build systems in their [online documentation](http://www.typemock.com/docs?book=Isolator&page=Documentation%2FHtmlDocs%2Fintegratingwiththeserver.htm)

+### VersionAssemblies ###
+A task that wrappers the sample script to version assemblies show in the [VSO documentation](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/index
+)

+A discussion of the development and usage of this task can be found in [this blog post](http://blogs.blackmarble.co.uk/blogs/rfennell/post/2015/11/17/Why-you-need-to-use-vNext-build-tasks-to-share-scripts-between-builds.aspx).

 ----------

 For details of how to build and deploy these tasks see [this repo's wiki](https://github.com/rfennell/vNextBuild/wiki)